rithikjain/spill-the-tea/README.md

 <b> Application Link & Future Scope : </b>

 Emotion analysis date wise so that you can see how you were feeling on a particular day (which can be done in future).
-The app is currently in the Alpha testing phase You can access the app :
+You can access the app here: <a href="https://drive.google.com/file/d/1SaYjS4ghwYtIJcXwzwhlTmxG4Q9P0Oak/view?usp=sharing">https://drive.google.com/file/d/1SaYjS4ghwYtIJcXwzwhlTmxG4Q9P0Oak/view?usp=sharing</a>

 Illustration credits: https://undraw.co